ANALYTICS SOLUTIONS2025-12-26

 Data-centricity Can Be Explained, thus:

-A simple, non-technical explanation of data-centricity can be – moving away from an application-centric to a data-centric way of doing business.
+A simple, non-technical explanation of data-centricity can be moving away from an application-centric to a data-centric way of doing business.

-Data-Centric Example: For example, in this way of doing business, individual sections buy products or services to respond to a certain commerce need.
-In all this, however, the potential value represented by that data was rarely inputted back into the Enterprise’s operations.
+Data-Centric Example: For example, in this business model, individual sections buy products or services to address a specific commercial need.
+In all this, however, the potential value represented by that data was rarely input into the Enterprise’s operations.
 In a nutshell, data analysis was being done in silos, something that almost all Enterprises that have deployed data analytics models will agree on.
-In an application-centric approach, each app comes with its data model, storing only the data it needs.
-As the years go by, each business unit develops a segmented vision of its own data, not shared through the rest of the business.
+In an application-centric approach, each app has its own data model, storing only the data it needs.
+As the years go by, each business unit develops a segmented vision of its own data, not shared with the rest of the business.

 In such a data-driven organization, data analysis flows from the top down.
 In a data-centric design, however, data analysis flows in the exact opposite manner but feeds into operations.
-Data is no longer being used to extract answers for daily business questions, but it is the data that’s feeding the units the information needed to run the business more efficiently.

 But there’s more for an Enterprise to become truly data-centric.
 Its human resources, processes, and technologies must be geared towards firmly understanding that data is at the heart of the Enterprise, and must be used collaboratively to advance the business goals.